ianmparker/basket-detection/README.md

 This repository contains a YOLO model trained on a dataset of basketball images.

-The model is aplied to a video to detect the position of a basketball and hoop.
+Currently, the model is aplied to a video to detect the position of a basketball and hoop.

 With those positions the shot_detector.py file determines whether a shot attempt has been made.